 Danielle Calvano, PA-C, is the Clinical Program Manager at the Center for Cancer Care.
-She oversees navigation, social work and genetic counseling and is responsible for educational programming for the staff and community, as well as community outreach and fundraising opportunities.
+She oversees navigation, social work and genetic counseling and is responsible for cancer-related educational programming for the cancer center staff and community, as well as community outreach and fundraising opportunities.
 Maintaining and adhering to accreditation standards of the Commission on Cancer, National Accreditation Program for Breast Centers and National Accreditation Program for Rectal Cancers is her shared responsibility.
 New and existing grant applications and grant management is also part of her responsibility.
 Calvano is a knowledgeable licensed physician assistant that received her Bachelor of Science from Quinnipiac University and her Physician Assistant Degree from Mercy College's Graduate Program in Physician Assistant Studies.
 Calvano is board certified and credentialed with the National Commission of Physician Assistants.
 Since 2001, she has practiced in the areas of family medicine, internal medicine and emergency medicine and has educated physician assistant students as an Associate Professor at Mercy College.
 Calvano has been a member of the staff at White Plains Hospital since 2004 and brings to her position a familiarity of education and a strong knowledge of the Hospital system.
-She was the breast cancer clinical navigator from 2011 to 2020 and continues to more globally impact patient care through her new role.
+Calvano was the breast cancer clinical navigator from 2011 to 2020 and continues to more globally impact patient care through her new role.

 Kristine Cappo, RN, MSN, OCN